angular/angularfire/docs/functions/functions.md

   }
 ```

-Replace `project-name` with your Firebase project id (you can find it by looking at the value of `projectId` field in the Firebase app config).
-Then deploy your hosting project so that the new settings go into effect.

-Next, configure functions origin to point at your app domain:
+Deploy your hosting project to the new settings go into effect, finally configure functions origin to point at your app domain:

 ```ts
 import { NgModule } from '@angular/core';